The Kestrel TSCM ® Professional Software | Signals Intelligence Support System TM is applicable to a wide range of technical security applications.

 The demodulation visualizer provides the operator with analytical quality visualizations and a selection of IF specific audio filter options, to optimize the demodulation performance for the signal of interest.

 Demodulated signals (audio and IQ) can be recorded and played back, and examined using various real-time displays.
-Visualization resources provided within the demodulation control group include a real-time RF Display (RFD), Audio Spectrum Display (ASD), IQ Diagram (IQD), IQ vs Time Display (IQT), RSSI History Display (RHD), and an Analog RSSI Display (ARD).
+Visualization resources provided within the demodulation control group include a real-time RF Display (RFD), Audio Spectrum Display (ASD), 3D IF-FFT Waterfall (IFW), IQ Diagram (IQD), IQ vs Time Display (IQT), RSSI History Display (RHD), and an Analog RSSI Display (ARD).

 The demodulation visualizer includes an RSSI Tone Locator (RTL) with multiple audio channel overlay to allow the live device audio, tone locator audio or both as output options.